Trump Team Makes Its Case: Secret Suitcases of Ballots in GA, 95,000 Suspicious Votes in NV

 Big developments are unfolding on a number of fronts in the battle over this disputed presidential election.
 The latest involves newly revealed surveillance footage of Fulton County, Georgia election workers caught on camera, potentially carting in secret thousands of mystery ballots.

 At a legislative hearing Thursday in Georgia, a Trump team volunteer – lawyer Jackie Pick – played surveillance video allegedly showing election workers clearing the room, then secretly pulling suitcases full of ballots out from under a table.
-They then spend the next two hours adding thousands of them to the vote count.
+They then spend the next two hours adding thousands of them to the vote count between 10:35 p.m. and 1 a.m.

 As the surveillance video played in the hearing room, Pick asked the lawmakers, “So what are these ballots doing there, separate from all the other ballots?
 And why are they only counting them where the place is cleared out with no witnesses?”

-WATCH Trump Legal Team Presents Election Concerns to GA Senate, Shows Video of Suitcases of Ballots
+WATCH the VIDEO Trump Legal Team Shows Surveillance Video of Suitcases of Ballots in Georgia Election Hearing

 ‘The Election Must be Vacated’